Cabinet of Lee Myung-bak: Relationship with North Korea

 A longtime opponent of the Sunshine Policy carried out by his predecessors Kim Dae-jung and Roh Moo-hyun, Lee shifted towards a less accommodating policy, promising economic assistance only after North Korea abandoned its nuclear weapons programs.
 The administration adopted its "non-nuclear, openness, 3000" plan that entails reciprocity and mutual benefit.
 The administration stated that it sought peaceful reunification, but only after North Korea abandoned its nuclear ambitions and accepted a more open-minded approach.
 The North Korean government viewed this as confrontational and responded by calling Lee a "traitor" and an "anti-North confrontation advocator".
 The North Korean response included the expulsion of South Korean officials from an inter-Korean industrial complex, the launching of naval missiles into the sea, and the deployment of MiGs and army units provocatively close to the DMZ.
-Domestically, Lee's critics claimed that his strategy would antagonize the Kim Jong-il regime and undermine progress towards friendly North Korea-South Korea relations.
-He announced that Jusapa university students were behind the anti-governmental protests during a meeting with members of Buddhist organizations in June 2008.
+Domestically, Lee's critics claimed that his strategy would antagonize the Kim Jong Il regime and undermine progress towards friendly North Korea-South Korea relations.
+Lee stated that Jusapa university students were behind the anti-governmental protests during a meeting with members of Buddhist organizations in June 2008.
 Blue House officials, however, denied the existence of his remarks.

 Cheong Seong-chang of the Sejong Institute, a think tank that often advises the government, argued that inter-Korean relations were rapidly deteriorating, mainly because the Lee government had changed its policies from those of the former Kim and Roh governments, ignored the agreements previously made by the north–south summit and pursued a hardline policy.